 Galibowl (RM15.90) was made with opporto rice, chicken cubes and spinach, topped with Galito’s signature Sishebo sauce.
 While the portion size was decent, we are also glad that the restaurant did not skimp out on the chicken pieces.

-Our final main course was Galito’s signature ¼ Flame-Grilled Chicken (RM11.50).
+Our main course was Galito’s signature ¼ Flame-Grilled Chicken (RM11.50).
 We were told that the each chicken is marinated for 24 hours with African herbs and spices before grilling.
-The chicken was indeed flavourful and had a light herb aroma.
-While the chicken itself was rich, Galito’s Peri Peri sauces elevated the meat making it very enjoyable feast.
+The chicken was flavourful and had a light herb aroma.
+Although it’s not as delicious as Nando’s, for the price you’re paying it’s quite worth it.

 The 2 sides we had were Spinach (RM5) and Chilli Beans (RM5).
-Both were an interesting and unconventional twist to the usual mash potato, coleslaw and corn.
+Both were an unconventional but falls flat in terms of taste.

-To keep things simple and short, Galito’s offers delicious and affordable grill chicken dishes.
-To compare it with Nando’s, a ¼ Flame- Grill Chicken cost RM11.50 at Galito’s while the same dish cost RM17.90 at Nando’s.
+To keep things simple and short, Galito’s is the cheaper version of Nando’s.
+A ¼ Flame- Grill Chicken cost RM11.50 at Galito’s while the same dish cost RM17.90 at Nando’s.
+But remember, you get what you pay for.
+So don’t expect it to taste a good as Nando’s.

 G02-G03 eCurve, 2A, Jalan PJU 7/3,